 Private Lessons by Danny Schweers

-My rates are $43/hour, the same whether I teach one person or many.
+My rates are $45/hour, the same whether I teach one person or many.
 In general, tutoring is here in Arden, Delaware, in the northern-most part of the state, just off I-95.
 Arrangements can be made to meet elsewhere, but I usually charge for my travel time unless we meet at a local coffee shop or library.
 To learn more, call me at 302 475-0998 or click here for all my contact info.

 Digital Photography Classes at the Delaware Art Museum